petethepig/petethepig.github.io/_posts/2012-09-15-low-disk-space-notifications-via-sms.md

 - sms
 ---

+> This article is from 2012.
+If I were you I would look at other solutions.

 Yesterday I've noticed that my server was running out of space.
 Turned out, nginx log wasn't rotating, so it filled the whole drive.
 Today, I started my day figuring out, what kind of precautions i can take to eliminate such things.
 The most obvious way for me is sending a SMS message to my phone every time the available disk space running low.
 So I found this website, [sms.ru](http://sms.ru) – they provide very simple API and it is free of charge, if you 1) send messages only to yourself, 2) send not more than 60 messages per day.

 Take a look at the code from this [gist](https://gist.github.com/3727908).
 Easy, right?